stobyne/Spherical-Surface-Swapper/README.md

 # Spherical Surface Swapper
-Wrapper code to streamline moving data between surface formats
+Wrapper code to streamline moving data between surface formats.
+Written as a wrapper to the techniques defined here: https://wiki.humanconnectome.org/display/PublicData/HCP+Users+FAQ#HCPUsersFAQ-9.HowdoImapdatabetweenFreeSurferandHCP?

+Currently only resamples use case A (fsaverage to fs_LR) or use case B (native to fs_LR) at various mesh densities

 **REQUIRED**
    -i <input>		: specify surface input overlay or label to resample